A-Jordan-95/COP4521_python_project/README.md

         deploy as a web application with a site that tracks details such as high scores, and allows user profiles etc.> -(Alex): I have some experience with the database part of this (not a lot) and really haven't looked into the web application part at all so this is more if we get more team members than we currently have and have the time/capability to pull it off.
-            -could be a really good resume project at this point and possibly even generate ad revenue on the website?(probably miniscule profits but could cover server hosting costs maybe?).